xwang6-cy/WebApp-MBTA/instructions.md

 ### 2. Project Writeup and Reflection

-Write a summary of your project and your reflections on it in [`README.md`](README.md), using [Markdown format](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)  (1 per team, not 1 per person).
-There is no need to use fancy words or ChatGPT.
-The [`README.md`](README.md) file should include the following sections:
+Write a summary of your project and your reflections on it in [`README.md`](README.md), using [Markdown format](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax) (1 per team, not 1 per person).The [`README.md`](README.md) file should include the following sections:

 **1. Project Overview** (~1 paragraph)

 Write a short abstract describing your project.
 Include all the extensions to the basic requirements.

-**Don't forget to include names of all the team members.**

 **2. Reflection** (~3 paragraphs + screenshots)